 3.)
 Diet Dictates Brain Function

-There is currently much debate over whether or not dietary supplements and/or specific nutrients can improve head pain and post-concussion headaches.
-But while there are articles that yield inconclusive findings, others show promising outcomes with various combinations of dietary interventions, including the use of supplements like omega-3 fatty acids, turmeric, resveratrol, melatonin, creatine, and magnesium.
+There is much debate over whether or not dietary supplements and/or specific nutrients can improve head pain and post-concussion headaches.
+But while there are articles that yield inconclusive findings, others show promising outcomes with various dietary interventions, including the use of supplements like omega-3 fatty acids, turmeric, resveratrol, melatonin, creatine, and magnesium.

 Intermittent Fasting (IF) has also become a hot topic in the brain injury and concussion communities for its proposed effectiveness in optimizing healing times and controlling unwanted inflammation.

 We suggest a trial period of at least 2-4 weeks of intermittent fasting for our chronic pain patients.
 We like to start at 2-3 days/week for 16-18 hours to see how they handle it.
 The intention is to dampen any underlying inflammatory processes and create an optimal metabolic environment for rehabilitation and healing.

 This is not a silver bullet, but it is an excellent start toward changing eating behavior and brain function.